 - Getting a group of people with different backgrounds to understand each other’s perspectives.

-- Getting a group of people at different levels of the organization to overcome their status differences and be comfortable with each other.
+- Getting a group of people at different levels of the organization to overcome their status differences and be comfortable.

-You will need different questions for each kind of icebreaker in order to make your activity more effective, so think carefully when you’re choosing your icebreaker.
+You will need different questions for each kind of icebreaker to make your activity more effective, so think carefully when you’re choosing your icebreaker.

 2. Keep it polite and professional